NightOwlKeyboards/airspace-hugo/exampleSite/content/english/projects/gemini.md

 * Gasket-Mounted
 * Seamless Design

-One important idea came to mind and thus the 'Gemini' was born.
+<br>One important idea came to mind and thus the 'Gemini' was born.
 Why not include compatibility for a custom plate and PCB to allow for MX switches as well?
 Not everyone is going to have a Novatouch donor just laying around and they aren't exactly easy to find these days.
 This is accomplished by offering two different top halves depending on your needs.

 {{< row >}}